-From 1990 to 2011 emissions from road transport decreased by 91% despite the 143% growth in the number of vehicles and 50% increase in fuel consumption.
+From 1990 to 2012 emissions from road transport decreased by 86% despite the 147% growth in the number of vehicles and 50% increase in fuel consumption.
 This is due to the phase-out of leaded fuel.

-Emissions have decreased since 1990 from the fishing sector as well as from the sector other transport due to less fuel consumption in these sectors.
-For commercial fishing this decline amounted to 24%.
+Emissions have decreased since 1990 from the fishing sector as well as from the other transport sector due to less fuel consumption in these sectors.
+For commercial fishing this decline amounted to 26%.
 Emissions from commercial fishing are high compared to the fuel consumption.
 The emission factors for burning fuel at sea are much higher than when burning fuel on land, due to the presence of salt (and therefore chlorine) in the air going to the engines.
 In 1990, emissions from commercial fishing were 7% of the national total.
-In 2011, emissions from commercial fishing amounted to 48% as emissions from most other sources have decreased more during since 1990.
+In 2012, emissions from commercial fishing amounted to 50% as emissions from most other sources have decreased drastically since 1990.

-Emissions from industrial processes have increased by 159% during the period due to increased activity in the non-ferrous metals production sector.
-Aluminium production has increased from 87.839 thousand tonnes in 1990 to 806.319 thousand tonnes in 2011, with the main increase after 2005.
-Production of ferrosilicon has increased from 62.792 thousand tonnes to 105.193 thousand tonnes in the same period.
+Emissions from industrial processes have increased by 160% during the period due to increased activity in the non-ferrous metals production sector.
+Aluminium production has increased from 87,839 tonnes in 1990 to 821,021 tonnes in 2012, with the main increase after 2005.
+Production of ferrosilicon has increased from 62,792 tonnes to 118,359 tonnes in the same period.
+Iceland had one cement plant but it ceased operation in 2011.

-Emissions from accidental fires have decreased by 31% from 1990 to 2011.
+Emissions from accidental fires have increased by 2% from 1990 to 2012.
 A peak in emissions from accidental fires can be seen in 2004 when a major fire broke out at a recycling company (Hringrás).
 In the fire 300 tonnes of tires, among other separated waste materials, burned.